brianshumate/ansible-jepsen/README.md

 ansible-galaxy install brianshumate.jepsen
 ```

-Then copy your Java tarball to `$ROLESPATH/files` directory as described in
+Then, copy your Java tarball to `$ROLESPATH/files` directory as described in
 the **Requirements** section; don't forget to update the `jepsen_java_tarball`
 and `jepsen_java_package` variables in `defaults/main.yml` as well.

-Fire up Vagrant and kickoff the playbook:
+Fire up Vagrant and kick off the playbook:

 ```
 cd $ROLESPATH/examples
 vagrant up
 ```

-Login to the control node and try a Jespsen test:
+SSH into the control node and try a Jespsen test:

 ```
 vagrant ssh n0